-Figure X.2-1: Service Consumer Authorization to receive data from Service Producers via DCCF
+Figure X.2-1: NF Service Consumer Authorization to receive data from NF Service Producers via DCCF

 1-3.
-NF Service Consumer shall send a request to the NRF to receive an access token to request services of DCCF.
+NF Service Consumer shall send a request to the NRF to receive an access token to request services of DCCF, to be used for data collection request.
 NRF after verifying shall generate access token and sends it to the NF Service Consumer.